 She holds a master's degree from Georgia State University and a bachelor's degree from Spelman College.
 Ms. Biggins has a Fellowship from Harvard University in Advanced Leadership Initiatives and is a member of the International Business Fellows.

-As a member of Avnet's board of directors, Ms. Biggins chairs the Corporate Governance Committee and serves on the Compensation Committee.
+As a member of Avnet's board of directors, Ms. Biggins chairs the Corporate Governance Committee.

 Rodney C. Adkins is president of 3RAM Group LLC, a privately-held company specializing in capital investments, business consulting services and property management.